RajeshMPatel/event-loop/README.md

 I have used [boost](https://www.boost.org/) C++ framework for the implementation.
 There are other frameworks available for C/C++ as well.
 Most notably [libEvent](https://libevent.org/) and [ACE](https://github.com/psigen/ace).
 All these frameworks abstract out the operating system level implementations of `ePoll, kQueue or IOCP` and provide a uniform interface.
 Boost uses ASIO for this purpose.
 Boost is also a very rich library that has many additional utilties that are now getting incorporated in standard C++ library (including asio starting from C++ 17)

+I have also created a nodejs example of an event loop.
+You can browse it [here](https://github.com/RajeshMPatel/nodejs-event-loop)

 ## Application
 Windows messaging system was very efficient.
 It could handle a very large number of messages coming in very fast such as `MOUSE_MOVE`.
 The interface was standard `OnMessage(WPARAM, LPARAM)` format.
 You would get to `PostMessage` or `SendMessage` with these two parameters.
 You could essentially send any pointer or a number as a part of the message.
 The PostMessage would queue the message.
 The messages would get serviced by the main Event Loop in the order they arrive. `PostMessage` would return right away and it was the responsibility of the receiver to free the memory.
 With C++ smart pointers, that burden is gone.
 Of course, smart pointers bring their own set of issues such as circular dependencies. `SendMessage` on the other hand would block until the message was served.
 The whole thing would run in a single thread.
 If you had something that required a good amount of processing, you had to spawn of a new thread.
 Otherwise, the UI would freeze.